vdt/ml-service-api/README.md

 Installation
 ----------------------
-Please see install_notes.txt in the documentation directory for more detailed install information.
 Looking at fabfile.py is also a good idea of how to install this.
 The commands in fabfile will take a system from a fresh start to a fully working install.
 The main steps are: